+For most people, a cruise to Alaska is a once-in-a-lifetime experience.
 For families cruising together, Alaska is an adventure they will always remember.

 I'm a strong proponent of bringing history to life through travel for kids.
 I'm also a huge fan of getting kids out in nature to learn about the natural world.
 That said, I love taking my children on European cruises as well as Alaskan cruises, since European cruises are all about blowing the dust off history books while Alaskan voyages focus on the wildlife of that pristine state.

 However, if I had to choose which destination is the cruise of a lifetime for families, I'd choose Alaska.
 Why?
 It has a broader age appeal than Europe; amazing scenery viewed from the ship as well as on land; very family-friendly homeport cities of Seattle and Vancouver; and extremely active options for group excursions as well as more economical independent discoveries while in Alaskan ports-of-call.